 In 2017, Copper Fox commenced the process to obtain Class III Underground Injection Control and Aquifer Protection permits which, once acquired, are good for the life of the project.
-A significant amount of modelling work was completed to the draft stage before Copper Fox suspended the work on the permit applications, pending the outcome of discussions to acquire surface access to the proposed ISL pilot scale test site (see news release dated September 21, 2017).
+A significant amount of modelling work was completed to the draft stage before Copper Fox suspended the work on the permit applications due to its inability to reach an agreement with a third party to gain surface access to the proposed ISL pilot scale test site (see news release dated September 21, 2017).
+Discussions with the third party and all activities related to the permitting process, have been terminated.